Plan your visit

 A: Visitors are not allowed to bring pets to Storm King.

-Q: Do you sell sunscreen, insect repellent, batteries, and disposable cameras?
+Q: Do you sell sunscreen, insect repellent, and batteries?

-A: Insect repellent are available for purchase in the Visitor Center.
+A: Yes, sunscreen, insect repellent, and batteries are available for purchase in the Visitor Center.

 Q: Do you have audio tours?
 How do they work?